-Researcher in agri-food, processed foods and value added foods as well as modified texture foods
+Researcher in agri-food, circular economy, processed foods and value added foods as well as modified texture foods

 Current research and/or projects

 Value-added foods for nutritional challenges to certain pathologies such as protein-energy undernutrition, dysphagia, etc.

 In vitro digestion system for food and feed

 As a researcher, Dr. Germain specializes in the research and development of foods to meet the challenges of tomorrow's diet.
 She oversees several multidisciplinary projects for the development of value-added foods, the study of rheology and the quantification of pre- or post-digestion nutritional compounds using the dynamic in vitro digestion platform (IVIDIP) of the CRD de St-Hyacinthe.
 The circular economy, cellular agriculture and the One Health concept are at the heart of its ongoing work.

 - Values of anti-nutritional compounds in crickets and darkeners.